moradiya-neel/threat-hunt-azuki-breach-saga/part-3-bridge-takeover/README.md

 **Analysis:**

 The attacker used Base64-encoded PowerShell commands to obfuscate account creation activity.
-When decoded, the commands reveal the creation of a backdoor account named `yuki.tanaka2` with the password `B@ckd00r2024!`.
+When decoded, the commands reveal the creation of a backdoor account:

+1. **Create account:** `net user yuki.tanaka2 B@ckd00r2024! /add`
+2. **Add to Administrators:** `net localgroup Administrators yuki.tanaka2 /add`

+The account naming convention (`yuki.tanaka2`) is designed to blend in with the legitimate compromised account (`yuki.tanaka`), making it harder to detect during casual review.
+The password `B@ckd00r2024!` follows common complexity requirements while being easily remembered by the attacker.

+This is similar to Part 1, where the attacker created the `support` backdoor account, demonstrating consistent persistence methodology across the intrusion.

 **MITRE ATT&CK Reference:**
 - Obfuscated Files or Information (T1027)